 Pretty much.
-Any UK organisation with a PAYE payroll scheme (as at 28 February 2020), a PAYE online account, and a UK bank account will be able to claim.
-However, the applications portal is not yet live, and timescales for reimbursement are unknown.
-Further announcements are expected.
+Any UK organisation with a PAYE payroll scheme (as at 19 March 2020), a PAYE online account, and a UK bank account will be able to claim.
+The claims portal went live on 20 April 2020 and is available here.